AlanCramer/Constellations/README.md

 # Star-Map Viewer (Three.js + Vite)

-An interactive, browser-based **planetarium** that renders the 1 000–2 000 brightest stars, IAU constellation lines, and ecliptic on a virtual celestial sphere.
+An interactive, browser-based **planetarium** that renders a few thousand brightest stars, IAU and constellation lines on a virtual celestial sphere.
 Built with **Three.js** for WebGL rendering, **three-stdlib** for helpers, and **Vite** for zero-config bundling / hot-reload.

 <div align="center">